chardma3/Capino/README.md

 Social media links are also available so that clients can connect with the service on another level.

 -   ### User stories

-        1. As a wine connoisseur, I want a wine tasting with friends so that we can learn about wines and have a fun night.
+-   As a wine connoisseur I want a wine tasting with friends so that we can learn about wines and have a fun night.
-        2. As a busy office manager responsible for our office parties, I want someone to bring life to a staff party so that everybody has an enjoyable night.
+-   As a busy office manager responsible for our office parties I want someone to bring life to a staff party so that everybody has an enjoyable night.
-        3. As a parent of teenagers, I want a safe and reliable catering service so that my kids and their friends will have a memorable birthday party.
+-   As a parent of teenagers I want a safe and reliable catering service so that my kids and their friends will have a memorable birthday party.

 -   ### Design
     -   #### Colour Scheme
         -   The main colors are a light blue and white to reflect the ocean and the sky.
     -   #### Typography
         -   The Montserrat Subrayada is used for the headings beacuse I felt it fit in with aquatic theme of the page.
 For the rest of the pages text I've used a             clean and elegant sans serif called Raleway.
 The fallback font is Sans Serif.
     -   #### Imagery
         -   I have used large, bold images throughout to impart what it feels like to be onboard the yacht.
 With the large pictures and sections of white                     scrolling over the large background images I feel it gives the website a sophisticated and stylish aesthetic.

 *   ### Wireframe